solarwinds/ChessProject/ChessProject-Java/NOTES.md

     The tests would be simpler and nicer with JUnit 5, but the Maven *pom.xml* file is explicitly specifying Junit 4, so I'll stick with that for now.
 Worth seeing if we can upgrade though.

+  - In terms of overall managment of objects, it feels like it would be cleaner if we had some kind of overall class that had instances that were responsible for managing rhe relationship between the board and its pieces.
+That might make testing easier too.
+So I'll add a new *ChessGame* class that does that (and a test for it).
+A *ChessGame* holds a *ChessBoard* object, and provides an interface to let you access that board, and also add new pieces to that board.

+    I want to be able (in the future) to add arbitrary chess pieces, not just pawns.
+I could represent that as an *enum*, but it feels simpler to just use the *class* of the item (any subclass of *Piece*) to specify what kind of piece you want to add, and have the method automatically create an instance of the appropriate class.

+    In doing this, I made a few other small improvements:

+      - I've marked some should-be-immutable properties in some classes as *final*.

+      - I've added a new method to the *ChessBoard* class to get a list of all of its pieces.

+      - I've just noticed that some of the tests are calling *Assert.assertEquals* explicity, where others are calling *assertEquals* via its static import.
+Inconsistent to do it in two different ways, so I've removed the direct import and am just using the static one everywhere.

 ## Future thoughts

   - It'd improve the readability of the tests if we could use the *assertThrows* assertion that comes with JUnit 5.
 Perhaps we can change the version requirement for that?

-  - In terms of lifetime of objects, it feels like it would be cleaner if we had some kind of factory class that had instances that were responsible for creating pieces and placing them at their initial coordinates on a chessboard.
-That might make testing easier too.
-But I won't implement this at this stage, I'll just record it as a possible thing to do next.